“I thought breastfeeding was supposed to be easy”

 10 Tips to ENJOYING your breastfeeding experience

 “I thought this just happened naturally”.

-I hear these sentiments time and time again in the breastfeeding clinics I work as as an International Board Certified Lactation Consultant.
+I hear these sentiments time and time again in the Infant Feeding clinic at The WOMB where I work as as an International Board Certified Lactation Consultant.
 In a society that has instant access to information, to ALL information, we know what is best for our babies.
 Google, Best Start, Baby Centre – the message bombards us everywhere: BREAST IS BEST.
 Yes, we know, we know!

 So what if breastfeeding is challenging to the point of wanting to give up?
-What do we do when the pressure to live up to this expectation to breastfeed makes us feel that we will “fail as a mother” if we don’t?
+What do we do when the pressure to live up to this expectation to breastfeed makes us feel we will “fail as a parent” if we don’t?

-Because I often am told, “I wish I had known these tips before I had my baby” by moms in our breastfeeding clinic, here are 10 valuable tips that can make your breastfeeding experience more successful and enjoyable.
+Because I often am told, “I wish I had known these tips before I had my baby” by parents in our Infant Feeding clinic, here are 10 valuable tips that can make your breastfeeding experience more successful and enjoyable.

 1) Skin to skin – right after birth and for the first few weeks after baby is born.
 When your baby is skin to skin with you, your baby will cue to breastfeed more often and you will become familiar with the feeding cues (see below).
-Mothers who do skin to skin are much more confident.
+Breast or chest feeding parents who do skin to skin are much more confident.
 They are able to understand their baby’s needs and therefore are able to respond quicker.

-2) You and your baby should not be separated unless medically indicated.
+2) Baby and breast or chest feeding parents should not be separated unless medically indicated.
 There is no need for your baby to be separated from you.
-Rooming in together leads to increased breastfeeding success for many of the same reasons as above.
+Rooming in results in better breastfeeding success for many of the same reasons as above.